westoleaboat/django-CMS/README.md

 instructors and students will be instances of Django's User model, so they will be able to log in to the site using the authentication views of django.contrib.auth.

+edited urls.py of fedoscms, now can access localhost:8000/accounts/login/

+# ~~Creating class-based views~~
+# Using mixins for class-based views
+build views to create, edit, delete courses
+Mixins are a special kind of multiple inheritance for a class.
+You can use them to provide common discrete functionality that, when added to other mixins, allows you to define the behavior of a class.
+There are two main situations to use mixins:
+-provide multiple optional features for a class
+-use a particular feature in several classes

+# working with groups and permissions
+created Instructors group
+created user fedor
+added fedor to instructors group

+# restrict access to class-based views
+use LoginRequiredMixin and PermissionRequiredMixin edit views.py

+PermissionRequiredMixin checks that the user accessing the view has the permission specified in the permission_required attribute.
+Your views are now only accessible to users with proper permissions.

+create URLs for these views. create urls.py inside courses application include the created URLs patterns into main urls.py file of fedoscms project.

+create templates for these views.

+opening localhost:8000/accounts/login/?next=/course/mine loggin in with user from instructor group will redirect to /course/mine

+Now you can create new courses, edit and delete them